antonvw/wex/CONTRIBUTING.md

   This requires `lcov` and `genhtml` tools (part of lcov).
   It implicitly builds tests and samples, no need to specify it separately.
   You can also set the gcov version to use by setting the wexGCOV variable.
+  When pushing commits, test coverage is done automatically using the github workflow ccpp.yml.

 ```bash
 mkdir coverage && cd coverage